-The human resources department is what ensures smooth operations, availability of qualified human capital, and strong interpersonal relationships.
-This department is composed of different positions, such as the HR manager, HRBP, HR generalist, HR analyst, among others.
-The work completed by these people falls on the shoulders of one person – the human resources director.
+The human resources department is a crucial part of an organization, and it ensures smooth operations, the availability of qualified human capital, and strong interpersonal relationships.
+This department consists of several HR professionals, such as the HR manager, HRBP, HR generalist, and HR analyst.
+However, the work completed by these people is supervised, directed, and assessed by the human resources director.

 Let’s get started.

-The main difference between an HR manager and an HR director is their level of authority.
-The former is involved in day-to-day job functions of the human resources department, while the latter focuses on bigger things, such as developing and enforcing the company's HR goals, policies, and strategies.
+The main difference between HR managers and human resources directors is their level of authority.
+HR managers are involved in the day-to-day job functions of the human resources department.

 - Plan, direct, and manage all human resource initiatives, such as recruitment, compensation, benefits, training, and employee relations.